madhankumar05/madhankumar05/README.md

 👨‍💻 **About Me**
 I’m Madhankumar S, as a motivated and detail-oriented computer science student with a strong foundation in java programming.
 Eager to apply my skills in software development, problem-solving, and teamwork in a dynamic and challenging work environment.Seeking an entry-level position where I can leverage my academic knowledge, technical expertise, and enthusiasm for continuous learning to contribute to innovative projects, enhance my skills, and grow as a valuable asset to the organization.

-🌐 **Professional Overview**
-Backend Developer with experience in designing and developing scalable software solutions.
-Skilled in back-end technologies, API development, and database management, with a strong foundation in frameworks like Spring Boot and Django.
-Proficient in generative AI (genAI) and large language models (LLMs).
-Committed to delivering efficient and impactful software applications while embracing continuous learning.

 ### Skills
 - **Programming Languages:** Proficient in Java.
 - **Development Tools:** Git, GitHub (version control and collaboration).